The Sensitive Kind: Plot

 One year prior, Dale visits Lee at the bookstore.
 He buys a novel, and expresses curiosity with Lee proclaiming himself as a "truthstorian".
 As he exits, he quotes a phrase from Jim Thompson, believing that things are not what they seem.

 In present day, Marty retrieves Lee out of the church by pretending to be a Federal agent.
 Pastor Mark sends gunmen at them, and while they flee, Marty is wounded in the leg.
 They break into a feed store to treat him, with Lee giving him cow medicine.
 As he brings him to the bookstore to recover, Chutto throws a brick at the window.
 He blames Lee for Arthur's death, and reveals that neither he nor Arthur wanted the land.
 The following day, Lee attends Francis' poetry reading, where he exclaims he is proud of her.
-He is also informed by Lee that Frank will not be charged, as they staged the scene to make it look like an accident.
+He is also informed by Marty that Frank will not be charged, as they staged the scene to make it look like an accident.

 Lee confronts Betty Jo at the Philbrook Museum of Art, but she does not want to accept responsibility for the events.
-Marty drives Dale to a restaurant, but instead takes him to a different location, meeting Lee face to face.
+Marty drives Donald to a restaurant, but instead takes him to a different location, meeting Lee face to face.
 Lee presents Donald with the truth: conspiring with Betty Jo, Frank instructed Allen to intimidate Dale into agreeing to the land sale; Allen hired the skinheads, who accidentally shot Dale instead, and Betty Jo staged his suicide.
 Through their actions, they made it look like Donald could be bribed.
 Shocked by the reveal, Donald agrees to help Lee.

 At a ceremony, Donald cut ties with The 46 and publicly honors Dale's gift of the Washbergs' land to Chutto, who gives it to the Osage Nation.
 Donald is elected governor, and Lee publishes another article in Dale's memory, while Mark and his associates are arrested, and Bonnie guns down Frank to avenge her son.
 Lee attends Samantha's wedding, giving them the stolen Joe Brainard painting, with Francis assuring him that he is a good man.
 When his van breaks down, Lee returns to the bookstore on foot, inviting Waylon and Henry to join him.
 Elsewhere, Betty Jo gives a tearful barroom performance of "Luckenbach, Texas".